• Skip to primary navigation

 1. Go to the Library

-The main branch of the New York Public Library, at 476 5th Ave. in midtown, has free exhibits on the main floor.
+The main branch of the New York Public Library, at 476 5th Avenue in midtown, has free exhibits on the main floor.
 The lions guarding the entrance, Patience and Fortitude, are attractions all on their own.

 I remember climbing these lions as a kid and my young daughters had fun climbing on them too.